-Students who are enrolling at CPI must complete an Enrollment Agreement and submit the required application fee, refundable to the applicant for three (3) calendar days after the Enrollment Agreement is signed, even after beginning training.
+Students who are enrolling at CPI must complete an Enrollment Agreement and submit the required application fee.
+If the program is canceled, or if the applicant is not accepted for enrollment in the program, application fees will be refunded.
 See below for additional details on cancellation and refund policy.